Perform your best in your teaching interview

 - Interview by pupils: often part of the interview process, even in primary schools.

-- Presentations: for more senior roles you may be required to present to the panel.
+- Presentations: for secondary posts or more senior roles you may be required to present to the panel.

 How to prepare an interview portfolio